Sc4ndium90/top-gg-kotlin-sdk/README.md

 **Set web stats**

-There are so many different ways of posting bot stats.
+There are so many ways of posting bot stats.

 1. Post the bot's server count
 ```kotlin